 - 7.2.4 Where a colour coded band is not provided for a particular investment instrument, the minimum criteria to be applied in detailed in Appendix 3. - 7.2.5 The Link Asset Services creditworthiness service uses a wider array of information than just primary ratings and by using a risk weighted scoring system, does not give undue preponderance to just one agency's ratings. - 7.2.6 Typically the minimum credit ratings criteria the Council use will be a Short Term rating (Fitch or equivalents) of F1 and Long Term rating A-.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings but may still be used.
-In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use.

-- 7.2.7 All credit ratings will be monitored on an on-going basis.
+In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 7.2.7 All credit ratings will be monitored on an on-going basis.
 The Council is alerted to changes to ratings of all three agencies through its use of the Link Asset Services creditworthiness service. - If a downgrade results in the counterparty/investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately; - In addition to the use of credit ratings the Council will be advised of information in movements in Credit Default Swap against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Link Asset Services.
-Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 7.2.8 Sole reliance will not be placed on the use of this external service.
-In addition this Council will also use market data and market information, information on any external support for banks to help support the decision making process.
+Extreme market movements may result in downgrade of an institution or removal from the Council's lending list.

+- 7.2.8 Sole reliance will not be placed on the use of this external service.
+In addition, this Council will also use market data and market information, information on any external support for banks to help support the decision-making process. - 7.2.9 Ratings Criteria and comparisons are explained for the benefit of Members briefly in Appendix 4.